Type Iax supernova

-A zombie star is a hypothetical result of a Type Iax supernova which leaves behind a remnant star, rather than completely dispersing the stellar mass.
-Type Iax supernovae are similar to Type Ia, but have a lower ejection velocity and lower luminosity.
+A type Iax supernova is a rare subtype of type Ia supernova, which leaves behind a remnant star, known as zombie star, rather than completely dispersing the white dwarf.
+Type Iax supernovae are similar to type Ia, but have a lower ejection velocity and lower luminosity.
 Type Iax supernovae may occur at a rate between 5 and 30 percent of the Ia supernova rate.
-Thirty supernovae have been identified in this category.
+As of October 2014, thirty supernovae had been identified in this category.

 In a binary system consisting of a white dwarf and a companion star, the white dwarf strips away material from its companion.
-Normally the white dwarf would eventually reach a critical mass, and fusion reactions would make it explode and completely dissipate it, but in a Type Iax supernova, only half of the dwarf's mass is lost.
+Normally the white dwarf would eventually reach a critical mass, and fusion reactions would make it explode and completely dissipate it, but in a Type Iax supernova, only a part of the dwarf's mass is lost.